UnholyCow/odin-rps/README.md

-# odin-rps
-The Odin Project - Rock Paper Scissors Game
+# The Odin Project - Rock Paper Scissors Game

 Text only RPS game for The Odin Project.